Sudan’s top general says military committed to civilian rule

 In a video message released early Friday to mark the Muslim Eid al-Fitr holiday, army chief Gen. Abdel Fattah Burhan said: “We are confident that we will overcome this ordeal with our training, wisdom and strength, preserving the security and unity of the state, allowing us to be entrusted with the safe transition to civilian rule.”

+Since he took control of the country in an October 2021 coup, Burhan and his rival, commander of the Rapid Support Forces Gen. Mohammed Hamdan Dagalo, have repeatedly promised to shepherd the country until a civilian government has been elected.
+However, both have failed to sign political agreements that would see their institutions lose power.

-It was the first time Burhan has been seen since the capital and other areas descended into chaos in the fighting.
+The video message was the first time Burhan has been seen since the capital and other areas descended into chaos in the fighting.
 It wasn’t known when or where the video was made.

 On Thursday, Sudan’s military ruled out negotiations with the rival Rapid Support Forces, saying it would only accept its surrender.
 The two sides continued to battle in central Khartoum and other parts of the country, threatening to wreck international attempts to broker a longer cease-fire.